MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Cross platform portability
 - Security
 - Stress testing
-- Integrating new source code
+- Integrating new code

 The Address Sanitizer is a compiler and runtime runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
-Starting with Visual Studio 2019 16.9 this technology is offered in the Visual C++ compiler tool chain and Visual Studio IDE.
-Many projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch.
+Many projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: `-fanitize=address`.
 The new flag is compatible with all levels of optimization.
 There are conflicts in three compilation modes: [edit-and-continue](), [incremental linking](), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) switches), otherwise all configurations of x86 and x64 are supported.

 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
 It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.

+We've also extended the basic Windows executable file.
 By setting a new environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of crash dump file that will contain extra meta-data for post-mortem debugging.
 These dump files can be displayed off-line, with Visual Studio's new debugger IDE.
 These dump files can be an enabler for work flows requiring:

 - On-premises testing
 - Cloud based workflows for testing